martinhristov90/vault_ca/Readme.md

     ttl                 767h31m16s
     type                service
     ```
-- Note line `policies            [default pkiadmin]`, this line shows the associated policies with the `pkiadmin` user.
+- Note the line `policies            [default pkiadmin]`, this line shows the associated policies with the `pkiadmin` user.
 This policy is permissive enough to operate and administer PKI infrastructure and to enable or disable PKI secret backend, you can review it in `config/policies/PKIadmin.hcl`.